awwx/meteor-wiki/Home.md

 ### Package Submission Guidelines

-#### Simple Assets

-Because the package API is still in flux, and because there are so many client-side libraries out there, we're not taking new packages that only include js/css files to be shipped to the client at this time.
-You can easily get the same effect by placing the files in your application source tree.
-Place client library files in the directory `client/lib/`.

-#### Pre-processors

-We love new pre-processor packages.
-Here are some guidelines for submitting a new pre-processor:
+Here are some guidelines:

+* If you submit a smart package pull request, we want to see strong community interest in the package before we include it in a Meteor release.
+Comments on the pull request are great for this.
+This helps us keep Meteor core clean and streamlined.

-* It should have tests.
+* Your package should have tests.
 See `packages/coffeescript` or `packages/less` for examples.

-* It should be documented.
+* Your package should be documented.
 See `docs/client/packages`.

-* It should be a stable version.
+* Use a stable version.
 If it requires an npm module install, make sure to add it to `admin/generate-dev-bundle.sh` with a fixed version number.
 If the preprocessor is only a few files, you can avoid the dev bundle and simply put the code in the package directory.

+* Because the package API is still in flux, and because you can include client-side JS/CSS files directly in your project's `client/lib` directory, the bar is higher for new packages that only include client-side JS/CSS files.

 ### Other changes